Obama demands pro-Trump group stop using his voice to attack Biden

 As for the ad, Backer told NBC News that it's Obama's voice "reading the words he wrote in the context he wrote them.
 It's absolutely accurate and truthful and correct."

-Biden campaign spokesperson Andrew Bates said the PAC’s ad shows that "Donald Trump and his allies are absolutely terrified that Joe Biden will defeat him in November."
+Biden campaign spokesman Andrew Bates said the PAC's ad shows that "Donald Trump and his allies are absolutely terrified that Joe Biden will defeat him in November."